DirtBagXon/hypseus_singe_data/README.md

 ### Using this repository

+This repo contains no Copyright &copy; material, only fan made graphics, sounds and LUA scripts.

 All data in the subdirectories of this repository has been ported according to the processes below.

 You do not **need** to alter any of the peripheral data in these subdirectories.